What is a home inspection?

 What if your home inspector is also a licensed contractor?
 Sounds great, right?
 Not always.
 Although it may seem convenient to have an inspector who is also a contractor, it poses a conflict of interest.
 According to InterNACHI’s Code of Ethics: ( same as TREC) The InterNACHI member shall not perform or offer to perform, for an additional fee, any repairs or associated services to the structure for which the member or member’s company has prepared a home inspection report for a period of 12 months.
 Components and/or systems not included in the InterNACHI Standards of Practice shall not be included in this provision.
 If an inspector financially benefits from finding any defects, this can impact the accuracy of the report (whether intentional or not).
 Make sure the inspector you hire abides by a Code of Ethics and Standards of Practice.

 What happens if the inspection reveals problems?

 If your home inspection reveals any problems, it is important to understand the severity of the defect.
-For example, a missing shingle or dirty air filter can be easily fixed at a low cost.
-However, if the defect is more extreme, such as a major foundation crack, wood-destroying organism infestation, or evidence of mold, you should find out how these problems can be addressed, and whether you can negotiate their cost with the seller.
-If it is determined after you move in that your home has a severe defect that wasn’t reported by your InterNACHI® Certified Professional Inspector®, you should check to see if he or she participates in InterNACHI’s “We’ll Buy Your Home Back” Guarantee. ( We Do)
+Easily fix a missing shingle or dirty air filter at a low cost.
+However, if the defect is more extreme, such as a major foundation crack, wood-destroying organism infestation, or evidence of mold, you should find out how these problems can be addressed. and whether you can negotiate their cost with the seller.
+Determine after you move in if your home has a severe defect that your InterNACHI® Certified Professional Inspector® did not report, you should check to see if he or she participates in InterNACHI’s “We’ll Buy Your Home Back” Guarantee. ( We Do)